kam1610/reorderable_list_with_gtk4/README.md

 # Summary

-This is an practice of tree list with Gtk4 and Rust which can be reorderable by drag and drop.
+This is a practice of tree list with Gtk4 and Rust which can be reorderable by drag and drop.

 # Drag and drop